Table of Contents

-Further, their job requirements vary from one assignment to another, and so do their clientele expectations.
-While some interior design projects may demand a focus on aesthetics, others may want to optimize space planning.
+Further, their job requirements vary from one assignment to another, and so do their client expectations.
+While some interior design projects may demand a focus on aesthetics, others may want to optimize space planning or storage spaces.

-Still, there is one fundamental thing that many interior design professionals struggle with – their scope of work (SOW).
-It requires them to at times restrict their creative sides and understand project management to ensure they meet all the requirements, but given the excitement and the thrill to develop something new, it can be a tough ask.
+Still, there is one fundamental thing that many interior design professionals struggle with โ their scope of work (SOW).
+It requires you to at times restrict your creative sides and understand project management to ensure you meet all the clientโs needs, but given the excitement and the thrill to develop something new, it can be a tough ask.

-This article discusses the basics of interior design scope of work and its benefits.
+This article discusses the basics of interior design scope of work and its benefits along with the detailed scope of work required to keep your projects profitable.

 What is an Interior Design Scope of Work?

 The document lays down the project goals and relevant design elements for the particular project.
-It includes features such as reports, procurement projections, milestones, deliverables, pricing, end products, time frame, and the scope of services to be provided to the client.
+It functions as a step guide that includes the project title, project location, and a clear project description.
+It includes features such as reports, procurement projections, milestones, deliverables, pricing, end products, time frame, and the scope of services to be provided.
 These are also shared with the client so that they know the purported delivery deadline and how the interior design project will move forward.

 Types of Interior Design Scope of Work